Siege of Artogerassa: Background

-Shapur II, King of the Sassanid Empire, made an unexpected play for the Kingdom of Armenia during AD 368.
+Shapur II, King of the Sasanian Empire, made an unexpected play for the Kingdom of Armenia during AD 368.
 He had tricked Arsaces, King of Armenia, to a banquet, captured him, and then had Arsaces murdered.
 Shapur committed the siege of this place to two renegade Armenians, Cylaces (Glak), a former governor of Armenia, and Artabanes (Artavan or Vahan), a former high-ranking military commander of that country, (who had both previously deserted to the Sassanids), while at the same time he proceeded to extend his influence beyond the limits of Armenia into the neighboring country of Iberia, which was closely connected with Armenia, and for the most part followed its fortunes.
-These two were charged with capturing Arsaces' wife and his son, Pap.Cylaces and Artabannes commenced the siege of Artogerassa, and for a time pressed it with vigor, while they strongly urged the garrison to make their submission.
+These two were charged with capturing Arsaces' wife and his son, Pap.
+Cylaces and Artabannes commenced the siege of Artogerassa, and for a time pressed it with vigor, while they strongly urged the garrison to make their submission.
 But, having entered within the walls to negotiate, they were won over by the opposite side, and joined in planning a treacherous attack on the besieging force, which was surprised at night and compelled to retire.